jfelten/knowhow-server/README.md

 knowhow-server
 ==============

 This is the control application for the knowhow framework.
 It acts as a manager for knowhow agents, repositories, jobs, and workflows.
-Repositories, jobs and workflows may be created, edited and executed.
+Repositories, jobs and workflows may be created, edited and executed though the UI.
 Knowhow-server uses socket.io and simple http calls to control agent execution and lifecyle across multiple servers.

 This package is the server only.
 For the complete package please use the [knowhow](https://github.com/jfelten/knowhow) project.